Odd Physics Off the Diagonal: Constraining CP-violating SMEFT with Quantum Tomography: Introduction

 Searches for CP violation in the weak gauge sector have been carried out at the LHC across a range of processes, including vector-boson fusion production of the Higgs boson~\cite{ATLAS:2016cpVBF, ATLAS:2020cpTau, CMS:2021cpTau} and diboson production~\cite{ATLAS:2020qdt}. \(WZ\) production is a particularly well-motivated channel for such searches, as it proceeds via the charged triple gauge vertex and is thus directly sensitive to CP-odd operators in the electroweak sector.
 Polarisation states and CP-sensitive observables in \(WZ\) production have been studied by ATLAS and CMS at the LHC~\cite{ATLAS:2019bsc, CMS:2021icx, ATLAS:2022oge}, with the first dedicated measurement of CP-violation sensitive observables in \(WZ\) reported recently~\cite{ATLAS:2025edf}.
 It should be noted that bounds on these CP-odd operators from the electron electric dipole moment (EDM) are currently much stronger than those set by LHC experiments, though LHC searches can contribute complimentary constraints to global fits~\cite{Azatov:2019xxn, Cirigliano:2019vfc}.

-A systematic, model-independent framework for exploring such effects is provided by the Standard Model Effective Field Theory (SMEFT)~\cite{Isidori:2023pyp,Brivio:2017vri}, in which the Standard Model Lagrangian, $\mathcal{L}_{\text{SM}}$, is extended by higher-dimensional operators constructed from SM fields and respecting the SM gauge symmetries.
+A systematic, model-independent framework for exploring such effects is provided by the Standard Model Effective Field Theory (SMEFT)~\cite{Isidori:2023pyp,Brivio2019}, which extends the Standard Model Lagrangian, $\mathcal{L}_{\text{SM}}$, with higher-dimensional operators constructed from SM fields respecting the SM gauge symmetries.
 The SMEFT Lagrangian can be written as

 where $\mathcal{O}_n$ are operators of mass dimension $n$, $c_n$ are dimensionless Wilson coefficients encoding the effects of heavy new physics, and $\Lambda$ denotes the characteristic scale of new physics.